 Time to pull the plug.
-I yanked the door open, and three sets of eyes zoomed instantly towards me, followed just as quickly by two raised guns.
+I yanked the door open, and three sets of eyes zoomed towards me, followed just as fast by two raised guns.
 I stuck the barrel of O'Malley's gun into Maura's back, and after a moment's hesitation, she obligingly raised her hands.

 "Put down the gats, or I'll burn a clean powder-hole right through your daughter's pretty chest," I snarled.

 I saw Reilly falter, but Doyle just sneered.
 "You don't have the guts."

 "Wanna play chicken, girlie?" he asked, and he moved his gun to Garrett's temple.
 Garrett looked about ready to faint.
 "Let's go ahead.
 You give me my daughter or pretty-boy gets it."

 "You think I care about what happens to Garrett Fairfield?"
 I snorted.

 For the first time, Doyle looked confused.
 "If you don't, what are you bargaining for?"

 That was a good point.
 I hadn't really thought this through.
 "Justice," I sighed.
 "If you kill him, I can't prove he had a hand in his brother's murder."

 "He won't sing.
 He won't ever sing.
 You kill me, there goes your witness."